In-State: $715 per credit + fee's Full Time (12 credits or more): $8,580 + fee's per semester

 Rutgers School of Social Work prepares passionate, committed students to become global leaders in the field.
 As one of the nation’s largest and most highly regarded schools of social work, Rutgers School of Social Work offers students nationally recognized faculty, rigorous academics, and unbeatable real-world experience.

-The programs prepare graduates to serve society in clinical, academic, government, non-profit, and corporate settings throughout the world.
+The Master of Social Work programs prepare graduates for licensure and to serve society in clinical, academic, government, non-profit, and corporate settings throughout the world.

 Rutgers MSW degree is affordable, accessible, and can be earned in as little as two years, or one year if qualified for advanced standing.
 Students complete classes at any of Rutgers’ three main campuses (New Brunswick, Newark, and Camden), online or at off-campus locations.